Are You Having Relationship Obsessive Compulsive Disorder? Know Its Types, Causes And Treatment

 Treatment Of ROCD

 "It's a very treatable problem that takes hard work because you have to face your fears, but people can and do overcome it," says Abramowitz.
 According to him, Cognitive Behavioural Therapy (CBT) is one of the most effective treatments for ROCD.
-It is a therapy, focusing on helping the sufferer to understand the relationship between his/hers feelings, thoughts and behaviour.
-The therapy starts off with exposing sufferers to situations, objects and images that can make them anxious and trigger their compulsions.
-Then they are taught and trained how to respond and control their compulsion.
+It is a therapy, focusing on helping the sufferer to understand the relationship between his/her feelings, thoughts and behaviour.
+The therapy starts off with exposing the sufferers to situations, objects and images that can make them anxious and trigger their compulsions.
+Then, they are taught and trained on how to respond and control their compulsion.